WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/04-flight-cases/index.md

 * **Big Orange** - lighting cables
 * **Orange Cube** - more lighting cables

-Generally, we use Art Centre cables (where available) when working in the WAC to avoid confusion and mixing up our own cables with theirs.
+Generally, we use the Art Centre's cables (where available) when working in the WAC.
+This leaves cables avaliable for other TC hires that may be happening the same time as a WAC show.
+It also helps to avoid mixing up or own cables with theirs during get outs.
 The main exception to this is IECs, as these aren't stored in the WAC flight cases.